berneout/authors-certificate/README.md

    Certificate of Origin.

 3. _Conventions_.
-The Developer Certificate of Origin is written for kernel development style and tooling.
-Kernel-style workflow is [different than "GitHub flow"][Holman], putting a great deal more development process metadata in long Git commit messages.
-Rather than merge commits more or less as they're first proposed, kernel-style hackers write development process metadata right into Git history itself.
+The Developer Certificate of Origin is written for kernel-style development flow, which is [different from "GitHub flow"][Holman].
+Kernel development puts rich development process metadata in long Git commit messages, and patches are rarely committed to history without changes by reviewing maintainers.

 4. _Inbound=Outbound_.
-Both kernel developers and npm package developers expect that contributors will license their work on the same license as the rest of the project.
+Both kernel developers and npm package developers expect contributors to license their work on the same terms as the rest of the project.
 The Developer Certificate of Origin makes this explicit, but also expects per-file license comment headers, which aren't the norm on npm.
-The AUTHORS Certificate also makes licensing expectations explicit, without requiring license information in every file.
+The AUTHORS Certificate also makes licensing expectations explicit, but works fine with a package `LICENSE` file and metadata in `package.json`.

 [DCO]: http://developercertificate.org/